nus-cs2113-AY1920S2/tp/docs/team/lowjiayee.md

 I have also written text-based UI test to test `Event`-related operations, such as `add`, `delete`, `edit` and `list`.

+I have also written manual testing instructions for `Event` and `Storage`.

 ### Documentation

 I have written in the User Guide and Developer Guide all the features/enhancements I have mentioned above.